FREE Case Review (866) 588-0600

 Who Qualifies for an OR Release?

-However, even if a defendant demonstrates that he or she will appear in court and are not a risk to the public, they are not guaranteed to be released OR.
+However, even if a defendant demonstrates that he or she will appear in court and is not a risk to the public, he or she is not guaranteed to be released.

 Who is the Least Likely to be Granted a Pretrial Release?